PX4/PX4-user_guide/en/config/safety.md

 ### RC Loss Failsafe

-The RC Loss failsafe may be triggered if the RC transmitter link is lost in manual modes (by default RC loss does not trigger the failsafe in missions, hold mode, or offboard mode).
+The RC Loss failsafe may be triggered if the RC transmitter link is lost.

 ![Safety - RC Loss (QGC)](../../assets/qgc/setup/safety/safety_rc_loss.png)